ThinkDataEd/curriculum/docs/unit3/lesson3.md

 the class’s experiment.

-12. At the end of the class, the students should be assigned to the treatment or control groups using the randomization method they chose as a class in step #9c.
+12. At the end of the class, the students should be assigned to the treatment or control groups using the randomization method they chose as a class in step #9c from above.

     **<u>Note:</u>** One method to determine group assignment would be to use the class roster and the sample() function in RStudio.
 The students have a number that corresponds to their placement on